 At your regular vet, you usually go with your pet to the treatment room.
 But in most emergency clinics, pets are taken into the back while their owners stay in the waiting room.
 Sometimes several pets are receiving care at the same time, and this keeps the treatment room from becoming too crowded.

 But will the vet allow you to be with your pet when the crisis has passed?
-If you want to stay near your pet, try to see the situation from their point of view and you’ll be more likely to convince them that your presence will be helpful.
+This often depends on how busy the clinic is, and how serious the conditions of the other pets being treated.
+If you want to stay near your pet, try to see the situation from the vet’s point of view and you’ll be more likely to convince them that your presence will be helpful.

 What You Can Do To Be Prepared